 Cultivated sorghums are not recognised as weeds although individual plants volunteer after crop harvest.
-There are only ten references to S. bicolor subsp. bicolor listed in the Global Compendium of Weeds (Randall 2017): four in North America as casual alien, cultivation escape and naturalised; naturalised in Peru, Mexico and New Zealand; a casual alien in Namibia; and one mention in Australia with the non-specific category of 'weed'.
+There are only ten references to S. bicolor subsp. bicolor listed in the book 'A Global Compendium of Weeds' (Randall, 2017).
+There are four entries in North America listed as casual alien, cultivation escape and naturalised; listed as naturalised in Peru, Mexico and New Zealand; a casual alien listed in Namibia; a single entry listed as cultivation escape and dispersed by humans on a global scale; and one mention in Australia with the non-specific category of 'weed'.
+This Australian entry lists S. bicolor and S × drummondii as cultivated annuals found naturalised in disturbed sites (Richardson et al., 2011).